microsoft/code-with-engineering-playbook/Engineering/DevOpsLogging.md

 ## General Guidance

 Logging should be taken care since the beginning of the software development.
-We should avoid a scenario where production has issues but our application does not provide enough information to help us identity the problem.
+We should avoid a scenario where production has issues but our application does not provide enough information to help us identify the problem.

 A good exercise during software development is to ask ourselves what can go wrong in this operation/action?
 Once problem areas have been identified add log information.
 A few guidelines:

 - When interacting with an external system we should know when a call fails.
 On a more detailed level we might want to log all calls made to external system.
 Doing so allows us to answer questions as *"Are you calling our system?
 When?
 What were the inputs and outputs?"*.

-- Be able to identity which configuration settings our application is running.
+- Be able to identify which configuration settings our application is running.
 For instance, `using API located at http://xyz` or `setting min io threads to 5`.
-This information helps identity why reading files asynchronously is taking longer than expected.
+This information helps identify why reading files asynchronously is taking longer than expected.

 - Log when important events occurred, i.e. when an order is created.
 Not finding logs for "order created" in the last 30 minutes might indicate a problem.